source-foundry/glyph-filter-lists/README.md

 ### Filter List File Formatting

 The file name specifies the filter list name.
 The filter list files are formatted as newline-delimited text files of glyph names.
 The files include `//` and `#` symbols as comment delimiters immediately following the newline character for the previous line in the file.
+The entire string through the next newline character is treated as a comment after these delimiters.

 The sections of the filter list files include: